bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 Continue reading the next section for instructions on how to install the app on your phone
 {% endtab %}
 {% tab Computer %}
-Using your computer requires a Crazyradio PA and a gamepad but give you more options and greater control.
+Using your computer requires a {% poplink crazyradio-2-0 %} or Crazyradio PA and a gamepad but give you more options and greater control.

 Continue reading the [installing on a computer](#inst-comp) section if you